jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-constructor-call.md

 # analyze/invalid-cpp-constructor-call
-Invalid C++ constructor call.

-## Additional explanation
-This happens when a C++ constructor call cannot be formed, such as when the target is not a constructible type or required template information is missing.
+This happens when a C++ constructor call cannot be formed.
+The target may not be constructible.
+Required template information may also be missing.

 ## Mitigations
-Make sure you are constructing a valid concrete type and passing constructor arguments that match an available constructor.
+Make sure you are constructing a valid concrete type.
+Make sure the constructor arguments match an available constructor.